LPardue/draft-pardue-http-identity-digest/draft-pardue-httpbis-identity-digest.md

 # Introduction

-The Integrity fields defined in {{!DIGEST-FIELDS=RFC9530}} are suitable for a range of use cases.
+The Repr-Digest and Content-Digest integrity fields integrity fields defined in
+{{!DIGEST-FIELDS=RFC9530}} are suitable for a range of use cases.
 However, because the fields are subject to HTTP content coding considerations, it is difficult to support use cases that could benefit from the exchange of integrity digests of the unencoded representation.

 As a simple example, an application using HTTP might be presented with request or response representation data that has been transparently decoded.
 Attempting